heet3727/community_detection/README.md

 This project implements a community detection algorithm using divisive hierarchical clustering. [(Girvan-Newman algorithm)](https://en.wikipedia.org/wiki/Girvan%E2%80%93Newman_algorithm)

 ## Overview
-This will make use of [graphX](http://spark.apache.org/docs/latest/graphx-programming-guide.html) library.
+This will make use of [graphX](http://spark.apache.org/docs/latest/graphx-programming-guide.html) library. <br />
 The whole algorithm can be divided into two modules.
 The first, Heet_Sheth_Betweenness.scala, calculates the betweenness from the data.
-The other, Heet_Sheth_Community.scala, finds disjoint communities from the calculated betweenness between the pairs.
+The other, Heet_Sheth_Community.scala, finds disjoint communities from the calculated betweenness between the pairs. <br />
 Output folder has two files.
 Heet_Sheth_betweenness.txt has betweenness values and Heet_Sheth_communities.txt has final communities with the highest modularity value.

 ## Algorithm: